amukher3/DCGANs_X_ray_Images/README.md

 # DCGANs_Infected_SI_joint_Images
-Using DCGANs to generate X-ray images of Sacroiliac joints infected by some kind of arthiritis.
+Using DCGANs to generate X-ray images of Sacroiliac joints infected by _Ankylosing Spondylitits_.
 This is still work in progress.

 ***Ground-truth samples:***